rails/rails/guides/source/form_helpers.md

 #### Checkboxes

 A Checkbox is a form control that allows for a single value to be selected or deselected.
-A group of Checkboxes are generally used to allow a user a choose one or more options from the group.
+A group of Checkboxes is generally used to allow a user to choose one or more options from the group.

 For example, these two checkboxes in a form: